Under View, in the Windows group, click Contents to reopen the pane if necessary.

 |Drawing Order|| |

 Arrange the layers in the order in which they display on the map.
 Layers at the top of the list draw above those below them.
-Click and drag a layer to position it in a different order in the list.
+Drag a layer to position it in a different order in the list.
 Use the check box next to each layer to control visibility.

 Press Ctrl while clicking to check or uncheck visibility for all layers simultaneously.

-Group and manage layers by their data sources.
+Group and manage layers and tables by their data sources.

 Organize which layers allow selection.
 When a selection is made, the number of features selected is shown next to the layer name.
 Some layers, such as raster layers, do not allow interactive selection.
 These layers are listed without a selection check box on this tab.